Preference-grounded Token-level Guidance for Language Model Fine-tuning: Additional Experimental Results

-To investigate whether the performance of our framework is tied to the specific preference-sources considered in this experiment section (\Secref{sec:exp}), inspired by RL4LMs \citep{nlpo2022}, we simulate the sequence-level preference on the summarization task by using another two automatic metrics ``Rouge-avg'' and ``Rouge-avg2'', rather than the classical Meteor score \citep{meteor2005}.
-Table~\ref{table:diff_env_rew} presents the ROUGE scores of our method under each of the three preference sources on the CNN/DM dataset under the T5-base LM.
+To investigate whether the performance of our framework is tied to the specific preference-sources considered in the experiment section (\Secref{sec:exp}), inspired by RL4LMs \citep{nlpo2022}, we simulate the sequence-level preference on the summarization task by using another two automatic metrics ``Rouge-avg'' and ``Rouge-avg2'', rather than the classical Meteor score \citep{meteor2005} in \Secref{sec:exp}.
+Table~\ref{table:diff_env_rew} below presents the ROUGE scores of our method under each of the three preference sources on the CNN/DM dataset under the T5-base LM.
 For a more thorough investigation, we provide the results for our method both with and without the guidance re-estimation scheme.
-The baseline results in Table~\ref{table:diff_env_rew} come from the best baseline method in Table~\ref{table:suma_t5base} of Appendix~\ref{sec:tab_results}.
+The baseline results in Table~\ref{table:diff_env_rew} below come from the best baseline method in Table~\ref{table:suma_t5base} of Appendix~\ref{sec:tab_results}.

 Concretely, these two new automatic metrics ``Rouge-avg'' and ``Rouge-avg2'' are constructed as

 where the ``Rouge-avg'' metric is exactly the same as that in the RL4LMs \citep{nlpo2022}.
 The ``Rouge-avg2'' metric is constructed by multiplying ROUGE-2 by $2$ to make its numerical value similar to the others.